 The solution also contains Water (obviously), Hydroxethylcellulose and PEG-40 Hydrogenated Castor Oil.
 Hydroxethylcellulose to both preserve the treatment as well as act as an emulsifier, binder and thickener.
 PEG-40 Hydrogenated Castor Oil helps to form emulsions – I wouldn’t use this on broken skin.

 There is only one ingredient we monitor known to cause contact dermatitis and that’s Phenoxyethanol.
-Phenoxyethanol is a commonly used as a preservative or a fragrance in beauty products and its the one genuinely disappointing ingredient in this treatment.
+Phenoxyethanol is commonly used as a preservative or a fragrance in beauty products and its the one genuinely disappointing ingredient in this treatment.
 It is better than quite a lot of preservatives such as the formaldehyde releasers, but there are still better alternatives out there.
 That said, the vast majority of shampoos and scalp treatments out there contain far harsher ingredients.